dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR02.md

 ### 6.1 Squares of Integers

 To explain what functional programming is, it's best to examine some examples.
-Let’s investigate a simple problem: printing the squares of the first 25 integers.
+Let's investigate a simple problem: printing the squares of the first 25 integers.
 In a language like Java, we might write the following:

 ```c
 public class Squint {